steven10015/SQL1/INSTRUCTIONS.md

 Now, review the contents of the `./.env` file and follow the steps described below:

-1. Create a new user to connect to your database: `psql -U postgres -c \"CREATE USER gitpod;\"`
+1. Create a new user to connect to your database: `psql -U postgres -c "CREATE USER gitpod;"`
-2. Create a new database within the Postgres engine by customizing and executing the following command: `psql -U postgres -c \"CREATE DATABASE sample-db OWNER gitpod;\"`
+2. Create a new database within the Postgres engine by customizing and executing the following command: `psql -U postgres -c "CREATE DATABASE sample_db OWNER gitpod;"`
 3. Connect to the Postgres engine to use your database, manipulate tables and data: `$ psql -h localhost -U <username> <db_name>`

-> NOTE: Remember to check the `./.env` file information to get the `username` and `db_name`.
+> NOTE: Remember to check the `./.env` file information to get or set the `username` and `db_name`.

 Once you are inside `PSQL` you will be able to create tables, make queries, insert, update, or delete data and much more!